abatten/abatten.github.io/pages/about.md

 ### Previous Positions

 #### Postdoctoral Researcher and Data Analyst (2023)
-In January 2023, I rejoined as a part-time (0.6 FTE) Postdoctoral researcher and data analyst in the Human-Machine Laboratory with Prof. Chris Fluke.
+In January 2023, I rejoined as a part-time (0.6 FTE) Postdoctoral researcher and data analyst in the Human-Machine Laboratory with Prof. Christopher Fluke.
 In this project we were reaching how effectively humans and AI work together in teams, particularly in decision-making environments.
 In this position I ran experimental trials that involved collectioning biometric data from participants.
 I led the analysis of participant task performance and eye tracking data from pupil labs devices.